mconlon17/organization-ontology/docs/source/datetimes.rst

 .. figure:: ../img/general-time-pattern.png
     :alt: General time pattern  Organization -> Process -> Process Boundary -> Instant -> Instant Representation

-    Figure 3
+    Figure 3.
 General time pattern.
-An organization is the output of a founding process
+An organization is the output of a founding process.

 *Implementation note:*  The colors in the figure represent dependency of entities.
 The dark blue organization is the